 These specialty lights offer both task and accent lighting.
 As the name indicates, they can be placed under kitchen cabinets to light a countertop.
 In a display cabinet, they show off prized possessions.

-Dimming systems enable you to lower the light level to conserve energy and increase bulb life, vary the mood of a room, alter the intensity of the light to suit the activity, and create and save a number of different lighting scenes in each room.
+Dimming systems enable you to lower the light level to conserve energy and increase bulb life, vary the mood of a room, alter the intensity of the light to suit the activity and create and save a number of different lighting scenes in each room.
 Be sure to talk to your Curtis Lighting salesperson about how you would like to control the light in your next project.

 The fixture you choose will influence the type of light bulbs that are used.

 Fluorescent bulbs and tubes create light by passing electricity through a gas, releasing ultraviolet energy which charges a phosphorus coating on the inside of the bulb or tube glass.
 This makes the phosphors glow, or fluoresce, to produce light.
 Fluorescent bulbs and tubes create light very efficiently and last a long time.
 With the development of compact fluorescent bulbs (CFL), fluorescents can fit in more fixtures, thus bringing their energy efficiency to many more light sources.
 When choosing a fluorescent, be sure to examine what color of light is given off.
-These bulbs come in a variety of color temperatures, from cool white through daylight.
+These bulbs come in various color temperatures, from cool white through daylight.

 LED (Light Emitting Diode) bulbs are a solid-state light source, basically, a chip embedded in a plastic capsule.
 When electricity is applied to the chip, it emits light.
 The light color is dependent on the chip’s chemical composition, so light color can vary from cool white to warm white.
 LEDs are significantly more efficient than any other lighting because they use little power and are small.